General Harry W.O. Kinnard’s Naïveté in Pleime Campaign

 Well, who - while operating in the Chupong-Iadrang complex - were crawling, or walking, or running, the US 1st Air Cavalry troops at LZ X-Ray and LZ Albany, or the ARVN Airborne Brigade troops at Ia Drang Valley?

-It was fortunate that General Kinnard delegated entirely the command of 1st Air Cavalry Division to his assistant commander, General Knowles, for the entire Iadrang Valley (Pleiku) Campaign – from October 23 to November 26, 1965, and established a 1st Air Cavalry Forward Command Post next to II Corps Command.
+It was fortunate that General Kinnard delegated entirely the command of the 1st Air Cavalry Division to his assistant commander, General Knowles, for the entire Iadrang Valley (Pleiku) Campaign – from October 23 to November 26, 1965, and established a 1st Air Cavalry Forward Command Post next to II Corps Command.
 That command structure allowed II Corps Command to execute a successful Pleime Campaign with the help of 1st Air Cavalry Division, despite General Kinnard’s naïveté.
 What remains puzzling though, is why General Knowles had kept General Kinnard - and everybody else - in the dark to these days concerning his close collaboration with II Corps Command in the conduct of Pleime Campaign, to the point of obliterating the key role of II Corps Command and substituting it with 1st Air Cavalry Division’s.

 (1) Cochran, Alexander S., "First Strike at River Drang", Military History, Oct 1984, pp 44-52, Per.
 Interview with H.W.O Kinnard, 1st Cavalry Division Commanding General.